-Council have allocated $130,000 towards the project and a significant funding boost of $250,000 has been received from Regional Development Victoria and the State Government.
+Council allocated $130,000 towards the project and Regional Development Victoria added a significant funding boost of $250,000.
 The project is to enhance the user and visitor experience of this iconic Lake and the Central Springs area with improvements to interpretive and way-finding signage, path surfaces, public toilets as well as vast improvements to the lake foreshore including paths, seating, plantings, and upgrade to playground and BBQ facilities.

 Town and Shire Road Signage Project

 The new Town and Shire Road signage project is well underway with new signs being installed on our Shire’s boundaries.
 New signs are also being installed in our towns and at various Council buildings and landmarks including Lake Daylesford and Creswick.